superdachs/NikonShutterController/README.md

 Ground connected to all devices and one coil pin of the relays and diode anodes.

+Relays base pins both goes to the ground of the headphone jack.
+NO pins goes to the other pins of the jack.
+If it focusses and don't shoot, switch both.

 ## Software
 First flash Micropython to the NodeMCU.
 It is described in Micropython documentation.
 Setup a IDE like Pycharm with micropython plugin.